UBC-Solar/sunlink/README.md

 git pull
 sudo docker compose restart
 ```
 **MUST Run Once in Sunlink directory**
 ```bash
 source  environment/bin/activate
 ```
 This will activate the virtual environment that has the Python packages to run our system installed.

+### CAN or Radio Setup
+Depending on what you are using see the sections below for how to set up CAN or Radio.
+Need to do this before running sunlink commands!

 ### RUNNING SUNLINK Commands
 | **Command**                                                | **Description**                                                                                                                                                                                                                    |